Spirit Children: Illness, Poverty, and Infanticide in Northern Ghana (2017)

 The White Man is My Driver: Fieldnotes on Identity and Belonging (in progress)

 I’m currently working on a new collection of essays and experimenting with different forms of writing.
 It’s a collection of loosely connected ethnographic essays ranging from 500 to 3,000 words.
 Readability and narrative will be privileged over theory and abstraction.
 In other words, the book consists of mostly “the good parts.”
-Read a sample chapter here.
+Read a sample here.

 Selected Peer-Reviewed Articles and Book Chapters